-They take almost no time to make and can add such a wide range of flavors and colors to the food we cook.
-Today I'll show you how to make a simple vibrant chive oil.
-This recipe takes barely any effort to make, and will last for several months adding a fresh burst of chive flavor to your vinaigrette's and marinades.
-These type of flavored oils also make fantastic garnishes in soups or as a splash of color on a plate.
+Today, I'll show you how to make a simple vibrant chive oil.
+It takes little effort - less than 10 minutes (plus some time to rest).
+Yet the result will last for several months, adding a fresh burst of chive flavor to your vinaigrettes and marinades.
+Bright green chive-flavored oil also makes a fantastic garnish in soups or adds a splash of color decorating a plate.

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
-For more information please read my affiliate disclosure.
+For more information, please read my affiliate disclosure.

 Simple Homemade Green Chive Oil

-To make this chive oil at home, start by harvesting your chives with a sharp knife.
-If you don't grow your own, you can learn how, or simply pick some up at the store.
-You will need quite a large amount though, probably three or four bunches worth for a liter of oil, which makes this green chive oil great for using up chives before they die back in Winter.
+You will need quite a large amount, though, probably three or four bunches worth for a liter / one quart of oil, which makes this green chive oil great for using up chives before they die back in Winter.

-Cut the chives an inch above the base of the plant, don't worry about harvesting a lot, the plant will re-grow as long as you leave at least half the plant intact.
 Wash and dry the herb to ensure you don't get any bugs or dirt in your flavored oil.
-Get as much of the water of the chives as you can, otherwise the water will need to be removed later when straining the chive oil.
-A small amount of water will naturally appear when breaking down the chives, but the less you add into the oil the better.
+Get as much of the water as you can, otherwise, it will need to be removed later when straining the chive oil.
+You could let the washed chives air dry, or pat them dry with a clean linen cloth.
+A small amount of water will naturally appear when breaking down the chives, but the less you add to the oil, the better.

 After two days, you'll see the oil, plant matter, and naturally present water start to separate into three different layers.
-When the oil has mostly separated, strain off the oil being careful not to get any of the water in the strained oil.
-I like using a combination of cheese cloth and a fine mesh metal strainer called a Chinois.
-I have the model shown below, and can attest to it's durability and straining abilities.
-It's the one you will find in professional kitchens.
+When the oil has mostly separated, strain off the oil, being careful not to get any of the water in the strained oil.

-This ensures that only the oil and no vegetable sediment leaks into your oil.
-Let the pureed vegetable matter sit in the strainer until all the flavored chive oil has dripped out of it..this may take a few hours, but let gravity do the work!
+Straining ensures that only the oil and no vegetable sediment leaks into your oil.
+Let the pureed vegetable matter sit in the strainer until all the flavored chive oil has dripped out of it.
+This may take a few hours, but let gravity do the work!
+Do not squeeze the vegetable matter, or your oil will get all cloudy, as you'll be forcing water remaining in the plant cells back into the oil.

-Do not squeeze the vegetable matter, this will result in a cloudy end product, as you'll be forcing water remaining in the plant cells back into the oil.
-Once completely strained store the vibrant green chive oil either in the fridge or a cool dark area in your kitchen.
+Once completely strained, store the vibrant green chive oil either in the fridge or a cool dark area in your kitchen.
 Use as desired in dressing and marinades or as a garnish on soups!

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
-For more information please read my affiliate disclosure.
+For more information, please read my affiliate disclosure.

 Recipe